-- (2) The Board may apply to the Selectmen for an extension not to exceed an additional 90 days before acting to approve, conditionally approve, or disapprove an application.
-An applicant may waive the requirement for Board action within the time periods specified in these regulations and consent to such extension as may be mutually agreeable.
-(RSA 676:4,I[f]) - (3) Approval of the application shall be certified by written endorsement on the plat and signed and dated by the Chairman of the Board.
+- (3) Approval of the application shall be certified by written endorsement on the plat and signed and dated by the Chairman of the Board.
 The Planning Board Clerk is responsible for the filing of the approved plat with the Registry of Deeds of Cheshire County.
 The applicant shall submit a check made out to the Town for payment of the recording fees.
 Any subdivision plan not filed within 90 days of approval shall be considered void. - (4) If any application is disapproved, the grounds for such disapproval shall be adequately stated in the records of the Planning Board and in written notice given to the applicant within 144 hours of the decision.
-(Amended 2001)

-(E) Expedited Review

-- (1) The Planning Board may allow for an expedited review of applications for lot line adjustments or minor subdivisions, as defined in Section II of these regulations. - (2) The completed application may be submitted, accepted, and voted on at the same meeting, but no application shall be approved or disapproved without full notice to abutters and the public. - (3) The Board may waive certain plat requirements for minor and technical subdivisions.
-The Plan Review Committee, in their completeness review, may recommend to the Board in writing certain submission items to be waived.
-The Board reserves the final judgment in this matter.

-(F) Failure of the Planning Board to Act
+(Amended 2001) - (E) Expedited Review - (1) The Planning Board may allow for an expedited review of applications for lot line adjustments or minor subdivisions, as defined in Section II of these regulations. - (2) The completed application may be submitted, accepted, and voted on at the same meeting, but no application shall be approved or disapproved without full notice to abutters and the public. - (3) The Board may waive certain plat requirements for minor and technical subdivisions.
+The Building Inspector, in his completeness review, may recommend to the Board in writing certain submission items to be waived.
+The Board reserves the final judgment in this matter. - (F) Failure of the Planning Board to Act